csebooks/computer-networking/content.en/security-in-computer-networks/_index.md

 • The only person who could have known the private key, _K_\- _B_, is Bob.
 Recall from our discussion of RSA in Section 8.2 that knowing the public key, _K_\+ _B_, is of no help in learning the private key, _K_\- _B_.
 Therefore, the only person who could know_K_\- _B_ is the person who generated the pair of keys, (_K_+_B_, _K_\- _B_), in the first place, Bob.
 (Note that this assumes, though, that Bob has not given _K_\- _B_ to anyone, nor has anyone stolen _K_\- _B_ from Bob.)

-It is also important to note that if the original document, _m_, is ever modified to some alternate form, _m_´, the signature that Bob created for _m_ will not be valid for _m_´,
+It is also important to note that if the original document, m, is ever modified to some alternate form, m´, the signature that Bob created for m will not be valid for m´,

 since _K_\+ _B_(_K_\-_B_(_m_)) does not equal _m_´.
 Thus, we see that digital signatures also provide message integrity, allowing the receiver to verify that the message was unaltered as well as the source of the message.